vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/vtex-composable-components.md

   </tr>
   <tr>
     <td>Search & Personalization</td>
     <td>By default, VTEX offers <a href="https://help.vtex.com/en/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/3qgT47zY08biLP3d5os3DG">Intelligent Search</a> as a search engine, but merchants can use other search solutions instead.
 Our <a href="https://developers.vtex.com/docs/guides/search-integration-guide">Search Protocol</a> enables third-party search solutions to integrate with VTEX.
-The protocol allows integration with the minimum amount of work and VTEX customers to easily switch between search providers without changes in the storefront.<br><br>
+Stores can easily switch between search providers without changes in the storefront.<br><br>
       At its core, the Search Protocol is a set of definitions and GraphQL schemas that allows IO apps to serve ecommerce search results that can be used by the <a href="https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework">VTEX Store Framework</a>.<br><br>
-      For easy integration of already implemented solutions, you can find search provider apps on the <a href="https://apps.vtex.com">App Store</a>.</td>
+      For plug-and-play implementation of pre-integrated solutions, you can find search provider apps on the <a href="https://apps.vtex.com">App Store</a>.</td>
     <td>Plug-and-play if the search integration is implemented.
 Requires implementation otherwise.</td>
   </tr>
   <tr>